 Exercise by Day to Sleep at Night

 Regular exercise can help you sleep better.
 For best results, exercise outside before dinner.
-Studies say that exposure to late afternoon sun can help regulate your circadian rhythms or internal clock.
 But don't rev up with exercise near bedtime.
 In the evening, light yoga or stretches can help you wind down.
 If you have a medical problem or are over 50 check with your doctor before starting an exercise routine.

 Choose Evening Snacks Wisely